bgri/m100LE/README.md

 ![image](https://user-images.githubusercontent.com/14062627/159618578-ef980bb7-de0f-47d1-a496-b3f191d9700f.png)

 ## Differences from Wordle

+As far as possible, we have attempted to remain faithful to the original game and gameplay.
+The following features were changed.

 ### Valid 5 letter word
 We've chosen to eliminate this constraint, given the limited onboard memory of the Model 100.

+<ul><details>

 WORDLE initially checks the date and loads today's word from the wordlist.
 When a guess is submitted, WORDLE checks the guess to verify